 Wool is not the only purpose alpacas serve.
 Their meat is one of the healthiest around with very little fat and low cholesterol levels.
 You’ll find it on menus throughout Peru whether in the form of steak, grilled skewers or served as a hamburger.
 Carnivores will no doubt agree it’s a tender and succulent meat packed with flavour.

 One of two wild camelids in South America, the vicuña is the smallest of the bunch.
 They reach a maximum height of 0.85 metres and weigh in at just 35 to 59 kg.
 Living in the windswept high alpine regions of Peru, the vicuña were almost hunted to extinction during colonial rule.
 Recently they have reached a much healthier population thanks to local conservation efforts.

 Vicuña wool is extremely fine and soft but it’s a rare commodity and some of the most expensive wool in the world.
 This is due to the fact that they have to be caught from the wild and can only be shorn every three years.
 So it’s unlikely you’ll encounter any vicuña blankets as you haggle your way through Peru’s tourist markets.

 Nor will you find them on the menu.
 And you may not even see one as you travel around Peru.
 These are shy creatures that are easily perturbed by humans and the unknown threat they present thanks to their remarkable hearing.
 But at least now you know what they look like, just in case you do bump into one.

-Browse our full range of Peru tours if you want to meet these camelids in their native country.
+Now you know the differences between llamas, alpacas and vicunas, why not browse our full range of Peru tours if you want to meet these camelids in their native country.